Prateeksha128/sarvam-ai-assignment/README.md

       textColor: "#1f2937",
     },
     agent: {
-      name: "AI Assistant",
+      name: "Gemini Assistant",
       avatar: "https://example.com/avatar.png",
     },
     enableVoice: true,
-    context: "You are a helpful AI assistant.",
+    context:
+      "You are a helpful AI assistant powered by Google Gemini.
+You have access to a wide range of knowledge and can help with various tasks including coding, writing, analysis, and general questions.",
     supportedLanguages: [
       {
         code: "en",